leudz/shipyard/README.md

 If you have any question or want to follow the development more closely join the [Zulip](https://shipyard.zulipchat.com).

 There's two big learning resources:
-- (Soon™) The Tutorial for people new to ECS or who prefer to learn by making things.
+- (Soon™) The Tutorial for people new to ECS or who prefer to learn by making a project.
 - [The Guide](https://leudz.github.io/shipyard/guide) for people that already know how to use an ECS and mostly want to learn Shipyard's syntax.
-  It also goes into greater depth and provides useful recipes for common design patterns.
+  It also goes into greater depth and provides useful recipes.

 ## Simple Example <!-- omit in toc -->
 ```rust